mahimanew/Kubernates/Installation/Step 1. Disable swap.md

-prerequisites: 2cpu, 2 gb ram,2gb disk space
+Prerequisites: 2cpu, 2 gb ram,2gb disk space

 ### what is swap and why we need to disable swap area during Kubernetes installation?